thooks1203/echodeed/DEMO_VIDEO_SCRIPT.md

 [Screen: Shows family redemptions and dual kid+parent reward offers]

 **YOU SAY:**
 "The Rewards tab shows family redemptions.
-Many rewards are dual rewards—student gets a LEGO set, parent gets Amazon credit.
-This engages entire families in character education, not just students."
+Students can browse featured offers like Trampoline Park passes at Urban Air for 400 tokens, Bowling and Arcade packages at Triad Lanes for 250 tokens, Movie Tickets with Snacks at Red Cinemas for 350 tokens, Hot Chicken Combos at Dave's Hot Chicken, Ice Cream Treats, and Pizza with Arcade Games.
+Real rewards high school students actually want."

 ---